Wintersweet Nagatoro / Minano, Chichibu at Hodosan Robaien.

 The closest train station to Mt Hodo is the Nagatoro station on the Chichibu Tetsudo line (Chichibu railway).
+The official address of the wintersweet garden is actually Minano, but right on the border of Nagatoro.
 During the period of the official festival (dates not yet decided for 2020) there is usually a free shuttle bus from the station to the foot of the mountain between the hours of 10 am and 4 pm.

 From the foot of the mountain you can either hike up or take the ropeway.
 However, in January the ropeway only operates on weekends.
 Occasionally it will run on weekdays if there are a lot of tourists.
 Also, it sometimes is closed early January.
 You can check for information and hours on the official Chichibu Railway website.
 The ropeway costs 820 yen round trip (410 yen one way) for anyone over six years old.